-5.22 To enhance public understanding of the working abilities of persons with disabilities as well as to publicise the services of SPD and WOPS, SPD conducted a series of promotional activities, such as exhibitions, production of publications and advertisements, broadcast of promotional videos, promotional visits, promotional messages through newspapers, radio channels, public transport vehicles, and publications of employers' associations, etc. during the year.
+5.26 To enhance public understanding of the working abilities of persons with disabilities as well as to publicise the services of SPD and WOPS, SPD conducted a series of promotional activities, such as staging of exhibitions, production of publications and advertisements, broadcast of promotional videos, publicising promotional messages through newspapers, publications of employers' associations, radio and television channels, public transport vehicles, wall banners and mobile application advertisements, etc. during the year.
 In addition, a large-scale seminar was held for employers and human resources practitioners.
-Visits were paid and publicity materials were sent to employers of different trades with a view to canvassing job vacancies for persons with disabilities.
+Promotional visits were paid and publicity materials were sent to employers of different trades with a view to canvassing job vacancies for persons with disabilities.